 One of the most common oral surgeries is wisdom teeth removal.
-Though there are a number of reasons that can affect wisdom teeth treatment recovery time, wisdom teeth recovery may take up to about a couple of weeks to fully recover.
+Though there are a number of reasons that can affect wisdom teeth treatment recovery time, wisdom teeth removal recovery may take up to about a couple of weeks to fully recover.
 The body immune system and how well the patient looking after the wound can help the wound to heal faster.

 Typically, wisdom teeth are the large molar teeth at the back of the mouth.
 Most people will have their wisdom teeth evolve between the ages of 17 to 25 while some people may not have any wisdom teeth at all.

 Sometimes, some patient may not have enough space their jaw for the growth and alignment of the wisdom teeth.
 As a result, the wisdom teeth may erupt from the gum only partially or may erupt at an awkward angle.
 Such a case is referred to as impacted wisdom teeth and whenever this occurs, it usually causes dental problems like pain or bacterial infection.

-How Long Does It Take To Recover From A Wisdom Teeth Removal?
+How Long Does It Take For Wisdom Teeth To Heal?

 After the wisdom teeth removal, some patients may require stitches on the gum to help close up the wound.
 In such a case, the oral surgeon would leave the stitches for about a week before removing them.
 This, therefore, lengthens the wisdom teeth recovery period.

 Sometimes, the wisdom teeth surgery can cause pain, swelling, and bruising, which will also require additional time to heal.
 Though wisdom teeth recovery is not rapid but gradual, patients should be able to notice or see some improvements every day.

 The wisdom teeth recovery time can be broken down into these stages: